-We all need reminded of the value of productive struggle and to feel safe taking risks in the effort of learning something new.
-We all want our children, students, and employees to have confidence and feel like they can have a positive impact on their community.
+We all need reminding of the value of productive struggle and feeling safe taking risks to learn something new.
+We all want our children, students, and employees to have confidence and feel like they can positively impact their community.
 We want them to believe they have the power to make our world a better place.

 Contact Kim About This Keynote

 To ask a question, request a quote, or book this keynote, simply fill out the form below.

 - Skills are BUILT not born—they have to be earned

 - How our words influence the culture

 - Negative labels and how they work